Form elements - Buttons

 Colour contrast

-Please note that the disabled versions of the 3 buttons do not meet accessibility colour contrast ratios.
+All 4 buttons pass AA guidelines for colour contrast.
+The disabled versions of the buttons do not meet accessibility colour contrast ratios.
 If your team has discovered a user need for disabled buttons, use them carefully and test them with users with access needs.

 Stop users from accidentally sending information more than once